Grassington Moor Lead Mines and Mossdale Scar

 From this junction, stay on the main track

-for 3 miles.
+for three quarters of a mile.
 Shortly after passing through a metal gate, look out for a

 grassy footpath on the left marked with a small stone cairn and turn off